enonic/app-superhero-blog/README.md

 Version 1.5.0

 * Remove option to override the default posts folder from the Featured images part.
+* Add ability to manually add posts to the featured images carousel in the part config.
+Manually added posts will override those chosen with the Slideshow checkbox and posts that have "Slideshwow" checked will not appear in the post list.
 * Add three column layout

 Version 1.4.0